stagemteam/zf-skeleton/README.md

 ## Introduction

-This is a skeleton application using the Zend Framework MVC layer and module systems.
+This is a skeleton application using the Zend Framework MVC or Middleware layer and module systems.
 This application is meant to be used as a starting place for those looking to get their feet wet with Zend Framework and StageM ecosystem.